guybedford/chomp/README.md

 '''
 ```

-with this file saved, running:
+with this file saved, the hello command will run all dependency commands before executing its own command:

 ```sh
 $ chomp hello